justEstif/general_coding/README.md

-# HTML, CSS, JS

-I use this repo to practice git and github usage.
-I also upload some of the file I create using practice tutorials outside of The Odin Project.
+# Random Practice

+This folder is mostly for keep some random things I am learning outside of The Odin Project's ciriculum because I find it to be interesting.

+Currently:
+- TypeScript
+- Questions from CodeWars